stone-voices/vasvas/hardware/README.md

 The LEDs, together with current-limiting resistors, are mounted on a small piece of a breadboard.

 The layout of the elements is very arbitrary, so you can change it at your discretion based on your needs.

+### Some remarks

+You can change the schematic diagram of the pre-amplification stage by changing the brand of the operational amplifier to a higher-quality one, or abandon it altogether by replacing it with an amplification stage on a field-effect or bipolar transistor.